-2 The definition of previously looked after children is on page 4

-- staff is recruited to fill a vacant post for which there is a demonstrable skill shortage; - v. the remaining places will be offered to children who live nearest to the school, measured in a straight line by metres from the property to the nearest pedestrian school gate used by the relevant year-group as measured using the Council's geographical information system.
+2 The definition of previously looked after children is on page 4 v. the remaining places will be offered to children who live nearest to the school, measured as a straight line in metres, to the nearest pedestrian school gate used by the relevant year-group as measured using the Council's geographical information system.
 Accessibility of private or public transport will not be considered.